the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### What mindset makes up a good teacher
 Irrespective of where people come from they need to have the proper mindset to properly foster aspiring RSEs.

+- "If you want to go fast, go alone; if you want to go far, go together?"
+- Not every "good" scientist wants to become a "good" software engineer, too!

 #### Where do we get our teachers from and in which structures are they
 The community discussion brought about the need for a mixture of people, thereby the education of aspiring RSEs will involve people from close domain sciences or  experienced RSEs